-Funded by the highly competitive Swiss National Science Foundation Eccellenza Grant, the project "Accuracy of long-range national energy projections (ACCURACY)" (2020 – 2025) aims to position accuracy at the forefront of the evaluation, improvement, and visualization of long-range national energy projections and models that are used for energy and climate policy.
+Funded by the highly competitive Swiss National Science Foundation Eccellenza Grant, the project "Accuracy of long-range national energy projections" (2020 – 2025) aims to position accuracy at the forefront of the evaluation, improvement, and visualization of long-range national energy projections and models for energy and climate policy.
 This high-risk high-gain project challenges the common assumption that accuracy cannot be improved when modeling long-range phenomenon with a strong human component.
-Using the case of 31 European countries, the project collects first-of-the-kind generalizable empirical evidence in order to define new accuracy benchmarks for long-range national energy projections.
-It then provides cutting-edge scientific concepts, modeling tools, and data to achieve these new benchmarks and to improve the visualization of projections for decision making.
+First, using extensive retrospective and prospective modeling in 31 European countries, the project will collect first-of-the-kind generalizable empirical evidence in order to define new accuracy benchmarks for long-range national energy projections.
+Second, the project will deliver novel concepts, modeling tools, and data for the wider energy modeling community to achieve these new benchmarks.
+Third, various visualization formats of the projections will be evaluated with the intended users to find visualizations that best facilitate decision making.
 The ultimate ambition is to achieve an in-principle change in how accuracy is viewed in long-range energy foresight.

 The H2020 project NAVIGATE (“Next generation of AdVanced InteGrated Assessment modelling to support climaTE policy making”) aims to critically improve the capability of Integrated Assessment Models to inform the design and evaluation of climate policies by targeting major advancements in two areas: describing transformative change in the economy, in technology and in consumer goods and services, and describing distributional impacts of climate change and climate policy.
 By tackling existing weaknesses and lack of capabilities of current Integrated Assessment Models, NAVIGATE will provide new insight into how long-term climate goals can translate into short-term policy action, and how countries and sectors can work in concert to implement the Paris Agreement.